 I’m talking with coaching clients and others more and more about the power of radical acceptance.
 Joy is our natural state, the challenge is to return to it.
 Our own sadness is critical to our own empathy and compassion.
 Loss can also foster growth and learning or it can result in despair and depression.
 Focusing on you and what you have lost can result in despair and depression.
 On the other hand focusing on the one you have lost can lead to growth and learning.
 Grief is a reminder of the depth of our love.

 Suffering comes from how we relate to each other.
 Envy, competitiveness, and contempt.
 We do need suffering to appreciate joy and grow and learn.
 Suffering can embitter or ennoble.
 The difference is if we can find meaning in our suffering.
-A great example of finding meaning in suffering is Nelson Mandela who found meaning and growth in his time in prison.
-Desmond Tutu and the Dalai Lama are also examples of this as they explore throughout their conversations.
+A great example of finding meaning in suffering is Nelson Mandela who found meaning and growth in prison.
+Desmond Tutu and the Dalai Lama are examples of this as they explore throughout their conversations.

 5. 8 Pillars of Joy

 The culmination of The Book of Joy is the outlining of 8 Pillars of Joy.
-I keep returning to these pillars in thinking about my own challenges, suffering, and attempts to return to joy.
+I keep returning to these pillars in thinking about my challenges, suffering, and attempts to return to joy.